Azerbaijani oil prices rise | News.az

 Azerbaijan also exports URALS oil from Russia’s Black Sea port of Novorossiysk.
 The oil is delivered there via the Baku-Novorossiysk pipeline.

-The price for a barrel of Brent Dated, produced from the North Sea, stood at $67.68 on March 27, or $0.05 less than the previous price.
+The price for a barrel of Brent Dated, produced from the North Sea, stood at $61.08 on Dec.
+4, or $0.73 more than the previous price.

 News.Az